Messi-less Argentina suffer World Cup blow with Bolivia defeat

 Juan Arce and Marcelo Martins scored either side of half-time to give Bolivia a deserved victory over an Argentina side who defended poorly throughout an exciting end-to-end encounter.

-The defeat in the high altitude of Bolivia’s capital, coupled with Colombia’s 2-0 win away in Ecuador and Chile’s 3-1 defeat of Venezuela, means the twice World Cup winners fall from third to fifth in the 10-team South American qualifying group.
+The defeat in the high altitude of the Andean city,, coupled with Colombia’s 2-0 win away in Ecuador and Chile’s 3-1 defeat of Venezuela, means the twice World Cup winners fall from third to fifth in the 10-team South American qualifying group.

 The top four teams qualify automatically for Russia 2018 and the fifth-placed side goes into a playoff with a team from Oceania.